 ALL full-time Manhattan School of Music students are required to have health insurance that meets the minimum essential coverage requirements set by the U.S. Affordable Care Act.
 ALL full-time Manhattan School of Music students will be pre-enrolled in the plan and charged via their student bill.
-The MSM policy is MANDATORY for all F-1 and J-1 visa holders entering a new program in 2017-18.
+The MSM policy is MANDATORY for all F-1 visa holders entering a new program in 2022-2023.
 International health insurance plans are no longer accepted.
-Domestic students and continuing F-1 and J-1 visa holders will be allowed to submit an online waiver application through the AIG student insurance portal and will be granted a waiver of the school-sponsored plan under certain conditions.
+Domestic students will be allowed to submit an online waiver request application through the UnitedHealth Care StudentResources student insurance portal and may be granted a waiver of the school-sponsored plan under certain conditions.
 Paper waiver requests are no longer accepted.
-Waiver applications submitted after 08/08/17 will incur a $100 late fee that will be added to your student account bill.
+Waiver applications submitted after 08/15/22 will incur a $100 late fee that will be added to your student account bill.

-The MSM-sponsored health insurance plan will cover the student for one full academic year, 08/20/17-08/20/18.
+The MSM-sponsored student health insurance plan will cover the student for one full academic year, 08/20/22-08/19/23.
 Enrollment is for the full year and cannot be changed.
 If a student takes a leave of absence, withdraws, or changes to part-time status prior to the academic year end, their coverage under the plan will continue through the end of the enrollment period and NO REFUNDS will be issued.
-Part-time, Exchange, and DMA students in their 3rd year and beyond are not required to submit health insurance information or enroll in the MSM-sponsored plan.
-The cost for the MSM-sponsored student health insurance plan for the 2017-2018 school year is estimated at $2573.
-For more information about the MSM health insurance requirements or for details of waiver eligibility, please visit Student Engagement’s Website.
+Part-time, Exchange, and DMA students in their third year and beyond are not required to submit health insurance information or enroll in the MSM-sponsored plan.
+The cost for the MSM-sponsored student health insurance plan for the 2022-2023 school year is $3,018.
+For more information about the MSM student health insurance plan (SHIP) health insurance requirements or for details of waiver eligibility, please visit MSM Student Engagement website pages.

 New York City’s visual and performing arts scene is unprecedented and MSM’s location allows students easy access to all that New York City has to offer.
 Having access to so many amenities can lead to a higher cost of living than in other cities.
 While it is possible to live in New York City economically, please be aware of potential higher costs When planning and budgeting for the year, be sure to take into consideration potentially higher costs.